Jimmy Conrad

-James Paul Conrad (born February 12, 1977) is an American retired association football player who played as a defender.
+James Paul Conrad (born February 12, 1977) is an American former soccer player who played as a defender.
 During his 13-year MLS career, he was four-time MLS Best XI and the 2005 MLS Defender of the Year.
 He also earned 27 caps with the United States men's national soccer team and went to the 2006 FIFA World Cup.

 After his playing career Conrad has worked in the media industry and currently stars on his YouTube channel Jimmy Conrad, he also streams on Twitch regularly.
-He currently serves as the head coach of USL League Two side San Francisco Glens.
+He currently serves as the technical director of USL League Two side San Francisco Glens.

 Early life

 On February 12, 1977, Conrad was born in Arcadia, California.
 Conrad attended Temple City High School in Temple City, California.

 Conrad attended Temple City High School in Temple City, California and was a four-year letterman in soccer.
 Conrad played at San Diego State University in 1994 and 1995, and then transferred to the University of California, Los Angeles.
 While playing for UCLA, he was a member of the 1997 NCAA Championship team.